jgarrettvml/Opensim_Moodle_WebService/README.md

-# Opensim Moodle WebService
+# Opensim/SecondLife Moodle WebService
-This is a connector between OpenSimulator and Moodle Web Service
+This is a connector between OpenSimulator/SecondLife and Moodle Web Service

 It was going to be a part of a larger project to be open-sourced, but have decided not to continue the project so am putting it online "as-is" so that it can remain in the public domain.